LinusNEP/TCC-IRoNL/README.md

 - Map frame: `map`

 ### Run TCC-IRoNL on your Own Robot
 Configure your robot using the ROS topic configurations described in the table above.
 Then, follow the instructions to launch **T4 - T6** as shown above and begin interacting with the robot.
 Keep in mind that sending navigation tasks like "navigate to xxx's office" will require you to update the task dictionary (`task_dict.yaml`) with the approximate `x, y, z` coordinates of the task environment.
-You can extract such coordinate information from LiDAR or point-cloud data.
-For custom commands such as move forward, turn right etc, and queries, no additional configurations are needed."
+You can extract such coordinate information from LiDAR point cloud data.
+For custom commands such as move forward, turn right, etc, and queries, no additional configurations are needed."

 ## License
 ![Creative Commons licenses 4.0](https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by.png)